A Chiastic Reconfiguration Of Joel

 The Lord will regather His people and punish their scatterers by exiling them.
 He will hand over the scatterers ("sons and daughters" of the trade organizations) to the Israelites ("Judah", "Sabeans"); the Israelites are protected by God and "out of reach" of Satan's forces. ( Note that vs 8 has a parallel design.)

 The Israelites are called "Sabeans" - those of the tribe of Sheba - in this passage, but in what sense?
 The Sheba referenced here is the tribe listed in Gen 10:6-7 as the descendants of Ham (we don't believe this is the Sheba of Gen 25:3 - Arab descendants of Abraham).
-We infer that this tribe was one of original residents of India, based on the list of generous gifts that the queen of Sheba brought to Solomon (see 1 Kings 10:2,10-12); it also appears that 1 Kings 10:10-13 connects the queen to Ophir in south India.
-So this ancient tribe represents India, the land of the New Israel. ( The Israelites are similarly called "Sheba" in Ezekiel 39:13 - see [11].)
+We infer that this tribe was one of original residents of India, based on the list of generous gifts that the queen of Sheba brought to Solomon (see 1 Kings 10:2,10-12); it also appears that 1 Kings 10:10-13 connects the queen to Ophir in South India.
+So this ancient tribe represents India, the land of the New Israel. ( The Israelites are similarly called "Sheba" in Ezekiel 38:13 - see [11].)

-Chiasmus 4: The Beast army is defeated and destroyed
+Chiasmus 4: The Beast army is punished and destroyed (3:11-16a)

 X 3:13b God punishes and destroys the Beast army

-Subunit A1: God instigates the Beast army to attack the New Israel (3:9-13a)
+Subunit A1: God prepares to punish the Beast army (3:11-13a)

 Chapter 3 11b Bring down your warriors, Lord!